The observability dashboard

-You can access usage analytics by navigating to the Observability or Settings page in the Portal.
-The dashboard displays:- Daily Burn Rate: A chart showing your API cost over the last 30 days.
+The Observability and Settings pages in the Portal display:- Daily burn rate: A chart showing your API cost over the last 30 days.

-To protect self-hosters from runaway loops or excessive usage, AllCodex supports user-scoped budgets:- Daily Warning Alert: Set a soft warning threshold (e.g. $1.00/day).
-The Portal navigation bar will display a warning badge when your daily spending crosses this threshold.
+To protect self-hosters from runaway loops or excessive usage, AllCodex supports user-scoped budgets:- Daily warning threshold: Triggers a warning badge in the Portal navigation bar when daily spending crosses this amount (e.g. $1.00/day).

 - Fields: